kamillamamatova/FocusUp/README.md

 The **Connect Notion** flow opens a new browser tab (not an iframe) so it works correctly.
 But status checks and sync calls made from inside the embed may be blocked depending on the browser.

-If sync stops working after embedding, open FocusUp directly in its own tab — everything will work there.
+If sync stops working after embedding, open FocusUp directly in its own tab, everything will work there.
 See `backend/.env.example` for a full explanation and mitigation options.

 ---